open-webrtc-toolkit/owt-client-native/talk/woogeen/docs/ios/ios.md

 Socket connections are disconnected when the device is locked.
 If your app must remain connected with server, "VoIP" needs to be added to your app's background modes.
 For detailed information about background execution, please refer to the [iOS developer library](https://developer.apple.com/library/ios/documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/BackgroundExecution/BackgroundExecution.html).

 # 6 NAT and firewall traversal {#section6}
 Intel CS for WebRTC Client SDK for iOS fully supports NAT and firewall traversal with STUN / TURN / ICE.
-The rfc5766-turn-server version 3.2.3.6 from https://code.google.com/p/rfc5766-turn-server/ has been verified.
+The Coturn TURN server from https://github.com/coturn/coturn can be one choice.

 # 7 Customize signaling channel {#section7}
 Signaling channel is an implementation to transmit signaling data for creating a WebRTC session.
 Signaling channel for P2P sessions can be customized by implementing `RTCP2PSignalingChannelProtocol`.
 We provides a default `SocketSignalingChannel` in sample which works with PeerServer in the release package.